kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 ## Does in-process mean "small data?"

 Another common question is: "Should in-process DBMSs be used to process small data?".
-This is in fact related to the previous association that some developers think these databases are only stored in RAM and are not persisted.
+This is in fact related to the previous misconception that in-process DBMSs only store your data in RAM so cannot manage databases that don't fit in your RAM.
 The answer is also no here.
-In fact, modern in-process DBMS all pride themselves for also being able to handle very large databases.
+In fact, modern in-process DBMSs all pride themselves for also being able to handle very large databases.
 I will not say a lot about this because every DBMS vendor claims to handle very large databases, so you should test them yourself.
 However, the general point is that how optimized a system is to handle large databases or to handle some workloads depends on